How did each Premier League club fare this transfer window? Our reporters' inside track

 Notoriously canny with his resources, Chris Wilder has stuck to what he knows best - attracting some of the brightest talents in the Championship to join his brave new Premier League world in S2.

-Luke Freeman, Callum Robinson and Oli McBurnie have been joined by Lys Mousset and Mo Besic.
+Luke Freeman, Callum Robinson, Ben Osborn and Oli McBurnie have been joined by Lys Mousset and Mo Besic.

 The prodigal son, Phil Jagielka, has returned to bring guile and experience to a back three, but there's little chance we'll see him overlapping down the wing as regular viewers of 'Wilder-ball' may expect.